eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/docs/document-manager/eu.europa.ec.eudi.wallet.document/-document-manager/-builder/use-encryption.md

 [androidJvm]\
 fun [useEncryption](use-encryption.md)(useEncryption: [Boolean](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html)): [DocumentManager.Builder](index.md)

 Sets whether to encrypt the values stored on disk.
 Note that keys are not encrypted, only values.
-By default this is set to true.
+By default, this is set to true.

 #### Return